 Turning someone in bed

-If your loved one can help
+If the person can help

-If your loved one can't help
+If the person can't help

 Have a family member or friend help you.
 It is easier for two people to turn someone, and it can be dangerous for one person to do it.

 - You and your assistant will stand on opposite sides of the bed.
 If the person is in a hospital bed, lower the height of the bed.
 This will make it easier to turn them.